Lapple/react-json-inspector/README.md

 Search bar component that accepts `onChange` and `data` properties.
 Defaults to built-in search bar.
 Pass `false` to disable search.

+#### props.interactiveLabel

+Pass component factory that would accept `value` property.
+Can be used to create custom input fields for JSON property names and primitive values, see #3 for more information.

 #### props.onClick

 Callback to be run whenever any key-value pair is clicked.
 Receives an object